shangsuru/blog/content/posts/authorization/index.md

 # Challenges

 A challenge of building an authorization service then is that authorization is on the hot path of a lot of requests coming from potentially a dozen high traffic applications.
 The service needs to be scalable with low latency.
 Also high availability is paramount.
-Would the service went down completely, relying applications would have no other choice than to reply "Access Denied" to all of their requests, effectively causing a denial of service.
+If the service went down completely, relying applications would have no other choice than to reply "Access Denied" to all of their requests, effectively causing a denial of service.

 Additionally, the system needs to be flexible enough to express a wide range of access control policies that the applications need.
 And most important of all, the access decisions need to be correct, which is easier said then done if we talk about a distributed system that potentially could span over servers across multiple data centers and we therefore have to fight consistency issues when updates to access control policies and their underlying data are made concurrently.

 # The CAP Theorem

-From the CAP theorem we learnt that under network partitions, we have to make a choice between consistency and availability.
+From the CAP theorem we have learnt that under network partitions, we have to make a choice between consistency and availability.
 But even without network partitions, we still need to balance a tradeoff between consistency and latency.
-Eventual consistent databases like Amazon's DynamoDB, already worthy for a post of its own (see the Paper [Dynamo: Amazon's Highly Available Key Value Store](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf)).
-It prioritizes high availability and performance over strong consistency, allowing for a temporary inconsistent view of the data and reconcile later.
-It is clear that for a database that stores our permissions, strong consistency is necessary.
+Eventual consistent databases like Amazon's DynamoDB are already worthy for a post of their own (see the Paper [Dynamo: Amazon's Highly Available Key Value Store](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf)).
+They prioritizes high availability and performance over strong consistency, allowing for a temporary inconsistent view of the data and reconcile later.
+But it is clear that for a database that stores our permissions, strong consistency is necessary.

 # Zanzibar